Saltburn-by-the-Sea: Cliff lift

 The Saltburn Cliff Lift is one of the world's oldest water-powered funiculars—the oldest being the Bom Jesus funicular in Braga, Portugal.

-After the opening of Saltburn Pier in 1869, it was concluded that the steep cliff walk was deterring people from walking from the town to the pier.
+After the opening of Saltburn Pier in February 1869, it was concluded that the steep cliff walk was deterring people from walking from the town to the pier.

 After the company was taken over by Middlesbrough Estates in 1883, they discovered that the wooden Cliff Hoist had a number of rotten supports.

 The Saltburn tramway, as it is also known, was developed by Sir Richard Tangye's company, whose chief engineer was George Croydon Marks.
 The cliff tramway opened a year later and provided transport between the pier and the town.
 The railway is water-balanced and since 1924 the water pump has been electrically operated.
 The first major maintenance was carried out in 1998, when the main winding wheel was replaced and a new braking system was installed.

 Pier

-Saltburn's attractions include a Grade II* renovated pier, the only pleasure pier on the whole of the Northeast and Yorkshire coast.
+Saltburn's attractions include a Grade II* renovated pier, the only pleasure pier on the whole of the North East and Yorkshire coast.